Lightning Assist vs PhraseExpress: Which Text Expander is Better?

 - Modern, clean interface

-- Intuitive workflow
+- Intuitive workflow for non-technical users

 - Steeper learning curve